bgx4k3p/blog/_posts/2022-11-11-oneplus-9pro-bootloader-unlock.md

 subtitle: How to unlock bootloader on OnePlus 9 Pro device
 description: Step by step instructions for rooting OnePlus 9 Pro device for penetration testing or other purposes.
 image: /assets/img/oneplus.jpg
-category: android
+category: Android
-tags: android jailbreak oneplus-9 unlock
+tags: [Android, Jailbreak, OnePlus]
 ---

 ## Step 1.
 Install Android tools